peterhuangSC/music-year-predictor/README.md

 data.load()
 ```

-3. We can then test the genre classifcation using the following command:
+3. We can then test the music release year prediction using the following command:

 ```sh
 python3 ./genre.py <pathtofilename>